Church-of-Evan/cs-essentials/index.md

 ### Who's it for?

-This course is aimed primarily at incoming sophomores at Oregon State University.
-But you don't have to be a sophomore or an OSU student to join -- there's something in here for everyone to benefit from.
+This course is aimed primarily at incoming sophomores in the Computer Science program at Oregon State University.
+But you don't have to be a sophomore, a CS student, or an OSU student to join -- there's something in here for everyone to benefit from.

 ### Who are you?